-Evidently, in modern digital lifeblood of business and information is the organisations are increasingly dependent on the use of information systems and networks to process information.
+Evidently, in modern digital economy, information is the lifeblood of business and organisations are increasingly dependent on the use of information systems and networks to process information.
 Computer 'literacy' is now widespread making systems ever more open to abuse, whether deliberate or accidental.
 Consequently, businesses are increasingly at risk through use of the very tool introduced to increase efficiency, i.e. information technology (IT).
 Managers must therefore address these risks where they would affect their systems and the information used on them in terms of: (George, 2008).

-- confidentiality

-- integrity

-- availability.
+confidentiality integrity availability.

 Security requirements are identified by a methodical assessment of security risks.
 Expenditure on controls needs to be balanced against the business harm likely to result from security failures.
-The results of the risk assessment will help to guide and determine the appropriate management action and priorities for information security managing risks, and implementing controls selected to protect against these risks.
+The results of the risk assessment will help to guide and determine the appropriate management action and priorities for managing information security risks, and for implementing controls selected to protect against these risks.
 Risk assessment should be repeated periodically to address any changes that might influence the risk assessment results.
-If managing an organization's information security risks quality, the most important is to choose the best methodology.
+If managing an organization's V.